-The full-functionality criterion is the basic requirement for the application of the Communiqué Concerning the Mergers and Acquisitions Calling for the Authorization of the Competition Board on joint ventures established by the parties in cases where the joint venture is created as a greenfield operation or the parties contribute assets to the joint venture which they previously owned individually.
-In other words, in these circumstances, the joint venture must fulfil the fullfunctionality criterion in order to constitute a transaction under article 7 of Law No. 4054 on the Protection of Competition (the Competition Law).
-In order to be considered full-function, a joint venture must have the following characteristics:
+The full-functionality criterion is the basic requirement for the application of the Communiqué Concerning the Mergers and Acquisitions Calling for the Authorization of the Competition Board on joint ventures established by the parties in cases where the joint venture is created as a greenfield operation or the parties contribute assets to the joint venture that they previously owned individually.
+In other words, in these circumstances, the joint venture must fulfil the full-functionality criterion to constitute a transaction under article 7 of Law No. 4054 on the Protection of Competition (the Competition Law).
+To be considered full-function, a joint venture must have the following characteristics:

-- · have sufficient resources to operate independently; - the ability to undertake activities beyond one specific function for the parents; - · independence from the parent companies in sales and purchase activities; and - operate on a lasting basis.
+- have sufficient resources to operate independently; - the ability to undertake activities beyond one specific function for the parents; - independence from the parent companies in sales and purchase activities; and - · operate on a lasting basis.